BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Experimental Study

-Lastly, we also found a strong correlation between neuronal assembly and class selectivity indices.
-Selectivity index was originally proposed and used in systems neuroscience (\cite{de1982orientation, freedman2006experience}).
-Recently, unit class selectivity is also studied by machine learning researchers (\cite{morcos2018importance, zhou2018revisiting}) as a metric for interpreting the behaviors of single units in deep neural networks.
+We also found a strong correlation between neuronal assembly and class selectivity indices.
+Selectivity index was originally proposed and used in systems neuroscience [\cite{de1982orientation, freedman2006experience}].
+Recently, machine learning researchers also studied unit class selectivity [\cite{morcos2018importance, zhou2018revisiting}] as a metric for interpreting the behaviors of single units in deep neural networks.
 Mathematically, it is calculated as: $ selectivity = (\mu_{max}-\mu_{-max}) / (\mu_{max}+\mu_{-max}) $ , where $\mu_{max}$ represents the highest class-conditional mean activity and $\mu_{-max}$ represents the mean activity across all other classes.
-To better understand how high-level concepts are associated with the learned neuron assemblies, we further visualized the neurons by labeling each neuron with the class in which it achieved its highest class-conditional mean activity $\mu_{max}$ in the test data.
-Figure \ref{fig:selectivity_cnn_resnet} shows the results for the last dense layer of the models trained with both datasets.
-We found that the neuronal assembly could be well described based on neurons selectivity.
-The strong association between neuronal assemblies and neurons' selectivity index further demonstrated the biological plausibility of the learning outcomes of BEAN regularization.